ilopezdeaudikana/memory/README.md

 * Pages
   - Page 1 Initial page with the game start button and an input for the username.
   - Page 2 Game page (with card flip animation)
-  - Page 3 Score page with a button and to reset the game.
+  - Page 3 Score page with a button to reset the game.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).